High Fidelity Visualization of What Your Self-Supervised Representation Knows About: High-Fidelity Conditioning with Diffusion Models

 \intextsep{0pt}

 Our first experiments aim at evaluating the abilities of our model to generate realistic-looking images whose representations are close to the conditioning.
 To do so, we trained our Representation-Conditionned Diffusion Model (RCDM), conditioned on the 2048 dimensional representation given by a Resnet50 \citep{he2016deep} trained with Dino \citep{caron2021emerging} on ImageNet \citep{ILSVRC15}.
 Then we compute the representations of a set of images from ImageNet validation data to condition the sampling from the trained RCDM.
 Fig. \ref{fig:subim1} shows it is able to sample images that are very close visually from the one that is used to get the conditioning.
 We also evaluated the generation abilities of our model on out of distribution data.
 Fig. \ref{fig:subim2} shows that our model is able to sample new views of an OOD image.
 We also quantitatively validate that the generated images' representations are close to the original image representation in Tab.~\ref{table:unsup_in_b}, Fig.~\ref{fig:samples_nn_rank}, Fig.~\ref{fig:samples_variance_1} and Fig.~\ref{fig:samples_variance_2}.
+We do so by verifying that the representation used as conditioning is the nearest neighbor of the representation of its generated sample.

 This implies that there is much information kept inside the SSL representation so that the conditional generative model is able to reconstruct many characteristics of the original image.
 We also perform interpolations between two SSL representations in Fig. \ref{fig:sub_interpolation}.
 This shows that our model is able to produce interpretable images even for SSL representations that correspond to an unlikely mix of factors.
 Both the interpolation and OOD generation clearly show that the RCDM model is not merely outputting training set images that it could have memorized.
 This is also confirmed by Fig.~\ref{fig:nearest_neigbors} in the appendix that shows nearest neighbors of generated points.